-Through completion of the program in Nutritional Sciences, graduates will be prepared for supervised practice in dietetics, graduate school, or employment by focusing upon the biological, social science, and community principles of food and nutrition coursework.
+Through completion of the program in Nutritional Sciences, graduates will be prepared for supervised practice in dietetics, graduate school, or employment by mastering the biological, social science, and community principles of food and nutrition coursework.
+Beyond these program goals, each option has specific learning goals as delineated below.

 About Nutritional Sciences